brevzin/brevzin.github.io/_posts/2022-05-17-optional-assignment.md

 va = vb; // ???
 ```

 Now, this should obviously change `va` such that it is holding an `float&` referring to `f`.
 But is it really that obvious?
 With the destroy + copy-construct model, this clearly follows.
 But with copy-assign, well... couldn't this effectively do `i = j;`?
-It doesn't because the copy-assign part of the copy-assign model really only happens in the case where the source and destination are holding the same index (note: not just same type, since `Variant` might have multiple different states of the same type), which is part of what makes the copy-assign model more complex than might appear at first glance.
+After all, we're deferring syntactically to whatever `=` does.
+But it doesn't because the copy-assign part of the copy-assign model really only happens in the case where the source and destination are holding the same index (note: not just same type, since `Variant` might have multiple different states of the same type), which is part of what makes the copy-assign model more complex than might appear at first glance.

 ### Assignment for `Optional<T&>` from `T&`

 As with the [same case for `Optional<T>`](#assignment-for-optionalt-from-t), assigning to an `Optional<T&>` from a `T&` must do the same thing as assigning to it from an `Optional<T&>` engaged with that particular `T&`.
 In this case, we don't have to worry about the pessimization of the extra `Optional` construction, so an implementation need not even provide this operator.

-One common mistake I see in discussion about this topic is the misbelief that there is a difference between the assignment operators of `Optional<T&>` from `Optional<T&>` and from `T&`, but there cannot be.
+One common mistake I see in discussion about this topic is the misbelief that there is a difference between the assignment operators of `Optional<T&>` from `Optional<T&>` and from `T&` (e.g. `Optional<T&>`'s copy assignment operator should assign through the reference, but it's assignment from `T&` should be deleted), but there cannot be.
 Any such difference would be a glaring inconsistency in the semantics between the two operations.

 ### Copy Assignment for `Optional<tuple<T&>>`